ritukeshbharali/falcon/README.md

 falcon
 ================

 falcon is a Finite Element Analysis (FEA) software, based on the <a href="https://software.dynaflow.com/jive/" target="_blank">Jem-Jive</a> libraries.
 The Jem and Jive libraries are developed and maintained by the <a href="https://dynaflow.com/" target="_blank">Dynaflow Research Group</a>.
-A significant part of this software is built upon the work of Frans van der Meer (TU Delft) and Vinh Phu Nguyen (Monash University).
+A part of this software is built upon the work of Frans van der Meer (TU Delft) and Vinh Phu Nguyen (Monash University).

 Features
 ---------------